hsgg/1-node-supercomputer/2023/blog-20230108-bad-documentaries.md

 ## The Viewer

-As it stands, the documentary provides little more than plausible but unverified claims of what could be the cause.
+As it stands, the documentary provides little more than plausible claims of what could be the cause.

 What is the effect on the viewer?